RakhithJK/dbeaver-dbeaver-wiki/Data-compare.md

 Sometimes you need to compare data from two sources (tables) which have almost identical data with just few differences.
-There may be a plenty reasons to do so: quick visualize all the differences and navigate through them by your sight, to copy differing rows or individual values or export them using [Data Transfer](Data-transfer).
+There may be a plenty reasons to do so: quickly visualize all the differences and navigate through them by your sight, to copy differing rows or individual values or export them using [Data Transfer](Data-transfer).

 ### Preparing the tool
 1. You will need to choose one or two desired tables in the [Database Navigator](Database-Navigator) - it may be the tables from the same databases or from different databases or even from different RDBMS (e.g. PostgreSQL and MySQL).
-2. Then choose <kbd>Database</kbd> &rArr; <kbd>Compare/Migrate</kbd> &rArr; <kbd>Data Compare</kbd> and the
+2. Then choose <kbd>Database</kbd> &rArr; <kbd>Compare/Migrate</kbd> &rArr; <kbd>Data Compare</kbd> from the menu and the
    Data Compare Wizard will appear.
 Here you can preview selected tables or choose other ones.
 Then you can navigate to the second page.
-3. After reaching the second page one may wonder about the purpose of it - don't worry, it's not that difficult: you should choose columns that will be used as a _unique key_ during comparison.
+3. After reaching the second page one may wonder about the purpose of it - don't worry, it's not that difficult: you should choose columns that will be used as a **unique key** during comparison (the amount of keys must be equal).
    If the _keys_ chosen wrong, it may lead to invalid results.
 By default, if the table has unique key in it, it will be chosen automatically during the initial setup:
    ![](images/ug/tools/data-compare-wizard-constraints.png)
    Without unique keys the rows cannot be compared properly, since there's no way to distinguish between individual rows.
-4. After reaching to the last page, you can tweak limits (e.g. you only care about `N` first rows) and exclude categories of the resulting rows (e.g. you are not interested in modified rows).
+4. After reaching the last page, you can tweak limits (e.g. you only care about `N` first rows) and exclude categories of the resulting rows (e.g. you are not interested in modified rows).
 Also, you can press <kbd>Save task</kbd> button save configuration in a [Task](Task-Management) to use it later, or [Schedule](Task-Scheduler) it, _although it is not very useful right now, but we have plans to support exporting results as an SQL script and more._